Tokyo trading stops over system failure, China on holiday | WTOP

 The Tokyo Stock Exchange said that all trading was stopped because of the problem, and will not resume for the rest of the day.
 It was unclear when it would be resolved and the system would be operating again.

-Details on the Tokyo trading problems were not immediately available.
+Government spokesman Katsunobu Kato said the failure was under investigation.
 Japan’s nationally circulated Asahi newspaper, without citing sources, said the cause was likely a mechanical failure.

 The Tokyo Stock Exchange is the world’s third largest bourse after the New York Stock Exchange and Nasdaq, with market capitalization of nearly $6 trillion.